alberto-martino/italian-elections-turnout/README.md

-# italian-elections-turnout
+# Italian Elections Turnout

-Analysis of the voter turnout trend in the Italian General Elections.
+The notebook analyses the current trend of turnout in the Italian General Elections, with some possible predictions.